American College Dance Association

 Scholarships to attend workshops at dance schools or with dance professionals are awarded to talented dancers.
 It is also a great opportunity to meet and talk to professionals about the field of dance and inquire about training and performance opportunities.

 Are there awards presented at the ACDA conference?

 From all of the dances presented at the festival by various universities, the adjudicators select a number of outstanding dances to be presented at the Gala Presentation on the last night of the conference.
 From these dances, three are selected for the National concerts held at the John F. Kennedy Center in Washington D.C. at the end of the spring.
 The National concerts at the Kennedy Center occur in the even years.

 Southeastern Louisiana University has a reputation of strong choreography and powerful performers; our dances and performers have been honored on the regional and national level.
-In 2017, Keith "Skip" Costa and Forrest Duplantier will represent Southeastern at the ACDA conference in Auburn, AL at Auburn University.
+In 2015, Keith "Skip" Costa's choreography was selected for the Gala Performance in our region.
+In 2018, Keith "Skip" Costa and Forrest Duplantier will represent Southeastern at the ACDA conference in Natchitoches, LA at Northwestern State University.
 Keith "Skip" Costa is currently on the National Board of Directors for ACDA - South Region.
-In 2018, the conference will take place at Northwestern State University.
+In 2018, the National Conference will take place in Washington, DC at The Kennedy Center.